Enilsson9/ultimate-forum/README.md

 License
 ------------------

 This software carries a MIT license.
-See [LICENSE.txt](LICENSE.txt) for details.
+See [LICENSE](LICENSE) for details.

 ```
 ..:  Copyright (c) 2019 Edward Nilsson (edward@nilsson.gt)